 While regional and municipal options do involve more responsibilities and risks than simply transferring control to private enterprise, they come with significant advantages.
-Though the REDI region would normally be considered too rural to operate a county-wide fibre network on its own, the projected financials indicate that a sustainable operation can be achieved while providing the flexibility to scale and also serve surrounding rural residents, businesses, First Nations, and Métis Settlements.
+Though much of the PREDA region would normally be considered too rural to operate a county-wide fibre network on its own, the projected financials for the two representative counties evaluated indicate that a sustainable operation can be achieved while providing the flexibility to scale and also serve surrounding rural residents, businesses, First Nations, and Métis Settlements.
 The result would be a fully scalable infrastructure that would benefit the region on many levels, not the least of which would be improved opportunities for both its residential and business communities, increased economic development, and control over critical civic infrastructure.

-Should the County wish to pursue this community-based broadband option further, then, once the Business Case work currently underway is completed, moving toward the development of an overall Business Plan would be in order.
+Should the MDs and Counties within PREDA wish to pursue this community-based broadband option further, then, more detailed Business Case work should be completed.
+If the results are positive and within the risk and financial tolerance of the Community Councils, and a 'go' decision is reached, then a more detailed business plan could be developed.
 Whereas this Business Case provides sufficient information for evaluating various business model and governance frameworks, as well as for a go/no-go, decision, the Business Plan goes to the next level of detail and provides a detailed template and guidance for implementation.